Commonwealth Games 2018: NZ win first women's rugby sevens gold

 But roared on by the home crowd, the Aussies fought back in the second half.

-A try from co-captain Emilee Cherry got them back into the contest and with a minute remaining on the clock, Ellia Green used her blistering pace down to level the scores.
+A try from co-captain Emilee Cherry got them back into the contest and with a minute remaining on the clock, Ellia Green used her blistering pace to level the scores.

 Australia could have gone ahead in the final few seconds of the match but they missed their conversion kick.